Joe Biden Not Worried About Michael Bloomberg Entering 2020 Race: ‘I’m Pretty Far Ahead’

 “We now need to finish the job and ensure that Trump is defeated — but Mike is increasingly concerned that the current field of candidates is not well positioned to do that,” Wolfson tweeted earlier this week.

-Bloomberg’s camp may be on to something, as a recent poll from The New York Times/Siena College revealed that within six crucial battleground states, Democratic voters favored a centrist Democratic candidate who ultimately could have a better chance at working with Republicans on the issues.
+Bloomberg’s camp may be on to something, as a recent poll from The New York Times/Siena College revealed that within six crucial battleground states, Democratic voters favored a centrist candidate who ultimately could have a better chance at working with Republicans on the issues.

 Delivered To Your INBOX